Hawaii hotspot: Modern studies

 Dana's work was followed up by the 1884 expedition of geologist C. E. Dutton, who refined and expanded Dana's ideas.
 Most notably, Dutton established that the island of Hawaii actually harbored five volcanoes, whereas Dana counted three.
 This is because Dana had originally regarded Kīlauea as a flank vent of Mauna Loa, and Kohala as part of Mauna Kea.
 Dutton also refined others of Dana's observations, and is credited with the naming of 'a'ā and pāhoehoe-type lavas, although Dana had also noted a distinction.
 Stimulated by Dutton's expedition, Dana returned in 1887, and published many accounts of his expedition in the American Journal of Science.
 In 1890 he published the most detailed manuscript of its day, which remained the definitive guide to Hawaiian volcanism for decades.
 In 1909 two major books about Hawaii's volcanoes were published ("The volcanoes of Kilauea and Mauna Loa" by W.T.
 Brigham and "Hawaii and its volcanoes" by C.H.
 Hitchcock).

 In 1912 geologist Thomas Jaggar founded the Hawaiian Volcano Observatory.
 The facility was taken over in 1919 by the National Oceanic and Atmospheric Administration and in 1924 by the United States Geological Survey (USGS), which marked the start of continuous volcano observation on Hawaii Island.
 The next century was a period of thorough investigation, marked by contributions from many top scientists.
 The first complete evolutionary model was first formulated in 1946, by USGS geologist and hydrologist Harold T. Stearns.
 Since that time, advances (e.g. improved rock dating methods and submarine volcanic stages) have enabled the study of previously limited areas of observation.

 In the 1970s, the Hawaiian seafloor was mapped using ship-based sonar.
 Computed SYNBAPS (Synthetic Bathymetric Profiling System) data filled gaps between the ship-based sonar bathymetric measurements.
 From 1994 to 1998 the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) mapped Hawaii in detail and studied its ocean floor, making it one of the world's best-studied marine features.
-The JAMSTEC project, a collaboration with USGS and other agencies, employed manned submersibles, remotely operated underwater vehicles, dredge samples, and core samples.
+The JAMSTEC project, a collaboration with USGS and other agencies, employed crewed submersibles, remotely operated underwater vehicles, dredge samples, and core samples.
 The Simrad EM300 multibeam side-scanning sonar system collected bathymetry and backscatter data.